Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Layers/WmsServiceCatalog/readme.md

 ## About the data

-The map in this sample shows a weather forecast produced by the U.S. National Weather Service.
+This sample shows [forecasts guidance warnings](https://idpgis.ncep.noaa.gov/arcgis/rest/services/NWS_Forecasts_Guidance_Warnings/natl_fcst_wx_chart/MapServer) from an ArcGIS REST service produced by the U.S. National Weather Service.
 The map shows fronts, highs, and lows, as well as areas of forecast precipitation.
-For more information, see the [service page](https://idpgis.ncep.noaa.gov/arcgis/rest/services/NWS_Forecasts_Guidance_Warnings/natl_fcst_wx_chart/MapServer).

 ## Tags

-OGC, WmsLayer, WmsLayerInfo, WmsService, WmsServiceInfo, web map service
+catalog, OGC, web map service, WMS